In Case of Emergency, Call 9-1-1

 If the gardener would like to add additional dirt, soil amendments, mulch, etc. they may do so at their own expense and responsibility.

 Unattended watering is not permitted.
 Do not install an irrigation system.
 Conserve the use of water.
 No overhead sprinklers.
 Make sure all faucets are off when you leave the garden.
+In an effort to conserve water & to lower the watering cost, all plots may be watered at the same time.
+This will be at the discretion of the Community Garden Committee.

 Water hose(s) on-site must be kept on-site at all times.